 Year 4 classes

-In science children will be studying the plants and animals that live in two contrasting habitats in our school grounds, the pond and wood, examining how they are suited to their environment.
-A visit to Colchester Zoo on the 27th June will enrich their studies.
+In science children will be studying the plants and animals that live in two contrasting habitats in our school grounds, the wood and pond, examining how they are suited to their environment.
 In geography they will compare our locality, Hoddesdon, with a distant economically developing locality, Moshi in Tanzania.
-In art children will be investigating African pattern and fabric printing.
+In art children will be investigating African pattern and fabric printing, including Adire Eleko.
 Their design and technology focus will be on making money pouches, linking to their geographical topic.
 Children’s English studies will include a focus on the poetry of Charles Causley.
 They will be continuing their study of Christianity and Islam in religious education.
 In Computing children will be learning to create their own database to analyse scientific data.
 In music, children will continue their learning to play a stringed instrument and in P.E. they will be developing their skills in athletics, and outdoor and adventurous activities.
 In PSHE&C children will further their learning in how to establish, develop and sustain positive relationships with others.